 In 1914, President Wilson appointed Wittpenn to the naval office of the Port of New York for a salary of $8,000 a year.
 Wittpenn's opponents referred to the position as a "sinecure" to remove him from active politics ("Family Plans Simple Rites for Wittpenn."
 Jersey Observer 27 July 1931).

 In 1915, Wittpenn married Caroline Stevens Alexander of Castle Point, Hoboken.
 She was a daughter of Col. Edwin Augustus Stevens and Martha Bayard Stevens and a descendant of the inventor John Stevens, whose family helped found Hoboken.
-Caroline's mother, Martha, was one of three trustees who established Stevens Institute of Technology (1870) through the bequest of Edwin Augustus Stevens.
+Caroline's mother, Martha, was one of three trustees who established the Stevens Institute of Technology (1870) through the bequest of Edwin Augustus Stevens.
 The couple met while Wittpenn was County Supervisor.
-The ceremony took place at the Church of the Holy Innocents (Episcopal) in Hoboken that her mother founded; it is now part of All Saints Parish.
+The ceremony was at the Church of the Holy Innocents (Episcopal) in Hoboken, which her mother founded; it is now part of All Saints Parish.

 Caroline Wittpenn used her services and resources towards a distinguished career in philanthropic and social reform work.
-She was involved with numerous organizations that sought to improve the lives of women and children.
-They included: the Board of Managers of Clinton Farms Reformatory for Women, New Jersey State Board of Children's Guardians, Women's Reformatory Commission, and New Jersey State Charities Aid Association, which she helped found.
+She worked with numerous organizations seeking to improve the lives of women and children.
+They included: the Board of Managers of Clinton Farms Reformatory for Women, the New Jersey State Board of Children's Guardians, the Women's Reformatory Commission, and the New Jersey State Charities Aid Association, which she helped found.
 During World War I, she was a member of the European Relief Committee.
 During the administration of Herbert Hoover, she became the American Delegate to the International Commission for Criminology and Prison Management.
-On her 73rd birthday, Mrs. Wittpenn was recognized as the "best loved woman in New Jersey" for her unprecedented public service ("Mrs. H.O.
+On her 73rd birthday, Mrs. Wittpenn was recognized as the "best-loved woman in New Jersey" for her untiring public service ("Mrs. H.O.
 Wittpenn, Civic Leader, Dies."
 New York Times 5 December 1932.)

-On the state level, Wittpenn's 1916 campaign was challenged at every turn.
+On the state level, Wittpenn's 1916 campaign faced challenges at every turn.
 The Democratic party seemed divided by his candidacy.
-Charges of corruption erupted as two Boulevard Commissioners running on Wittpenn's ticket were labeled the "Asphalt Twins" on account of the alleged misuse of funds in a Hudson Boulevard re-paving project.
+Charges of corruption erupted as two Boulevard Commissioners running on Wittpenn's ticket were labeled the "Asphalt Twins" due to the alleged misuse of funds in a Hudson Boulevard re-paving project.
 Wittpenn tried to counter by warning that returning the Republicans to the statehouse would bring back protection for trusts and big business (Weingold).

-The Republican candidate Walter E. Edge was a two-term state senator, who had defeated Col. Austen Colgate from Essex County and George L. Record of Jersey City in the primaries.
-Edge and the Republicans were united on a platform that was promised to run the state on a "businesslike basis" (quoted in Weingold) as compared with the previous six years under the Democrats.
+The Republican candidate Walter E. Edge was a two-term state Senator who had defeated Col. Austen Colgate from Essex County and George L. Record of Jersey City in the primaries.
+Edge and the Republicans were united on a platform that promised to run the state on a "businesslike basis" (quoted in Weingold) compared with the previous six years under the Democrats.

 Politics affected Wittpenn's relationship with his longtime associate and friend A. Harry Moore.
 When Moore ran for the governorship in 1925, Otto and Caroline Wittpenn did not support him.
-Instead, they supported a relation of Mrs. Wittpenn, Arthur Whitney of Mendham.
+They instead supported Arthur Whitney of Mendham, a relative of Mrs. Wittpenn.
 Governor Moore, in turn, did not re-appoint Mrs. Wittpenn to the State Board of Institutions and Agencies.
 The friendship must have eventually mended as the Wittpenns supported Moore when he ran for governor again in November 1931.

 Wittpenn died on July 25, 1931, at his home in Castle Point, Hoboken.
 The funeral took place at Holy Innocents Church.
 He is buried in Hoboken Cemetery in North Bergen.
 Caroline Stevens Wittpenn died in Hoboken on December 2, 1932.

-The Wittpenns had lived 125-127 Kensington Avenue from the time of their marriage to several years before his death.
-Edna Wittpenn, the mayor's sister, inherited the house, which she sold in 1940.
+During their marriage, the Wittpenns lived at 125-127 Kensington Avenue until several years before Otto's death.
+Wittpenn's sister Edna Wittpenn inherited the house, which she sold in 1940.
 It was remodeled by architects Dodge & Morrison into a five-unit apartment building.

 Bauer, Mary Ann.
 "Jersey City's Tragic Reformers: Fagan, Wittpenn and Smith."
 M.A.
 Thesis.
 Jersey City State College.1982.